Scan a document to PDF and use PDFpen to turn it into a searchable, editable PDF. In this blog post, we show you how!

 - You can make the content of your PDF accessible to people with disabilities if you take the appropriate steps.

 Best of all?
 The process is super simple.
 You can turn any paper document into a PDF.
-All you need is a scanner and a PDF editor.
+All you need is a scanner (or an iPhone, iPad, or iPad) and a PDF editor.

 Scan a document to PDF